Bill Nelson: 1990 gubernatorial election

 In 1990, Nelson ran unsuccessfully for the Democratic nomination for governor of Florida.
 His primary rival was former U.S. Senator Lawton Chiles.
 During the campaign, the younger Nelson tried to highlight Chiles' age and use of Prozac to treat his depression, but this proved to be an unpopular strategy, and Nelson lost by a wide margin, getting 30.5% of the vote to Chiles' 69.5%.
 Chiles went on to win the general election.

+Nelson protesting the demolition of the Old Capitol by stopping a toy bulldozer in 1977.